BillPetti/foursquare_covid_function/README.md

 aggregate = 'state'
 type = 'grouped'
 state_name = NA
-date = Sys.Date()-2
 ```
 - `aggregate`: indicates if the data should be at the state or state-county level
 - `type`: indicates whether to return
 - `state_name`: if left `NA`, all states are returned.
 If a state is names, only data for that state will be returned.
-- `date`: the latest date to pull.
-Data appears to update in the evening, so the default is for two days prior

 If you want all the state-level, grouped data, you would run: